pictoryai/api-examples-node/README.md

 This repository contains an example implementation of using Pictory Cloud APIs for text-to-video conversion, video transcription generation, and video summary generation in a Node.js environment

-## Text to Video Generation

-Pictory's Text-to-Video APIs offer a dynamic way to transform the text into engaging videos.

-These APIs allow for the creation and editing of videos based on various text inputs.
-For instance, if you have a blog or an article, you can easily convert it into a captivating video by simply providing the webpage URL.
-Text-to-Video APIs open up various possibilities, including:

-1. Generating new videos directly from existing text content.
-2. Converting your published blogs or articles into videos using their URLs.

 # Prerequisites
 Ensure you have the following prerequisites installed: